tuftsceeo/tufts-hub/README.md

 credentials you should use for logging in are listed in the afore mentioned `README.md` in the `/examples` directory (hint: the default username and password is, `test` and `password123`).

+Alternatively, simply run the scripts in the `server` directory to see them working.

 ## Developer setup 💐